 If users are the ones being tricked, train users and they won’t get tricked.
 Easy!
 Except it doesn’t quite work like that.
 Most users can’t be trained in complex IT processes, simply because they’re not IT experts.
 So why is so much emphasis still placed on training users to identify sophisticated cyber attacks?
 Well, attacks such as spear phishing are difficult to prevent technologically, so IT admins know they have to rely on users to solve the problem they can’t.

 Times have changed for email-based cyber attacks.
 Email used to be largely used as a mechanism for delivering malware.
 But developing systems to detect and block this type of attack was straightforward – the systems were implemented and all was right with the world.
 That is, until attackers realised they could trick users into doing something they shouldn’t, like paying money into the wrong account, or entering their credentials into a legitimate-looking website.
 A few defence platforms tried to keep up with this new type of threat, but soon gave up.
-Email defence was like a static firewall, and couldn’t account for the proactive management of new threats.
+Email defence was like a static firewall, and couldn’t account for the proactive management of new cyber threats.
 The technology was no longer sufficient, so users were called on to bolster the defences.

 To err is human...

-Humans make mistakes, and no amount of training will negate that.
+Humans make mistakes, and no amount of cyber training will negate that.
 What’s more, users can never be trained on all the advanced techniques attackers use to impersonate a legitimate email address, such as Punycode.
 It’s neither logical nor fair to expect otherwise.

 “Relevant training can help users spot phishing emails, but no amount of training can help them spot every email.”

 There needs to be a balance – make sure users are informed, while keeping them out of the firing line.
-Although users will ultimately need to decide whether they are going to treat an email as legitimate or not, IT security should take away the need for them to learn technology and advanced detection techniques.
+Although users will ultimately need to decide whether they are going to treat an email as legitimate or not, email security should take away the need for them to learn technology and advanced detection techniques.
 Technical problems should be dealt with by technical people.

 Teach users the key ingredients